Rewriting Guix fixed-output past derivation

 $4 = "hello-2.12.1.tar.gz"

-and we just extracted name that we can now pass to the procedure url-fetch from the module (guix download).
+and we have just extracted name that we can now pass to the procedure url-fetch from the module (guix download).
 Similarly, it is straightforward to extract hash, hash-algo and system.
 The last information is url.
 The derivation holds this inside the field environment variables; see this simple procedure to extract the associated value.

 Do not miss that url-fetch returns a monadic value which needs run-with-store procedure.